 Coconut flour can be a welcome ingredient for paleo, gluten-free, and grain-free diets, but that doesn’t mean there aren’t any downsides.
 Here are some of the most common challenges associated with coconut flour—plus how to avoid them.

-- It’s a sponge.
 Coconut flour is known for being extra absorbent, which means it’ll soak up a larger amount of liquid than you think is possible.

-- It can be dry.
 Coconut flour’s high-absorbancy characteristic sometimes translates into dry baked goods.
 To counteract this effect, be sure to use plenty of eggs—egg whites’ protein provides structure, and the yolks add moisture.

-- It might be gritty.
 No one likes a gritty texture in muffins or pancakes.
 To smooth things out, sift your flour before combining it with wet ingredients.

-- It can be heavy.
 Absorbing all that liquid can leave your baked goods feeling heavy.
 Here’s a trick: Beat your egg whites until they hold stiff peaks, then gently fold them into your batter to help lighten up the end result.

 With coconut flour, you can cook everything from breakfast (pancakes) to dinner (gnocchi), plus plenty of tempting baked goods.